Ricky Walker

 Ricky Walker (born April 18, 1996) is a gridiron football defensive tackle who is a free agent.
 He most recently played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at Virginia Tech.

-Early years
+Early life

 Walker attended Bethel High School.
 As a junior, he was a two-way player, making 70 tackles and 11 sacks, while receiving first-team All-district and All-region honors.

 As a senior, he missed two games with an injury, finishing with 73 tackles (15 for loss) and 11 sacks, while receiving second-team All-state honors.

 College career

 Walker accepted a football scholarship from Virginia Tech.
 As a true freshman, he played in 11 games as a backup defensive tackle and tallied nine tackles (one for loss).
 He was redshirted in 2015.

 As a sophomore, he appeared in all 14 games (four starts).
 He registered 28 tackles (6.5 for loss), 1.5 sacks, four quarterback hurries, four pass breakups and two kickoff returns for 19 yards on special teams.

 As a junior, he was named the starter at the 3-technique tackle spot.
 He collected 41 tackles (12.5 for loss), 4.5 sacks, six quarterback hurries, one pass break up and one fumble recovery for a touchdown.

 As a senior, he was limited with a foot injury during the first half of the season.
 He recorded 49 tackles, 10.5 tackles for loss (led the team), two sacks and two forced fumbles.
 He also was a finalist for the Dudley Award, given to the top collegiate player in the state of Virginia.